- Cultural and heritage tour of Seoul

 Inside the compound, visit the National Folk Museum to gain an understanding of how Koreans have lived from ancient times to today.
 Following your guide through the museum, learn about the customs of both the ordinary citizens and members of the aristocracy as you browse displays of traditional farming methods, hunting, weaving, cooking and other housekeeping chores.

 Finally, head to Jogyesa Temple, the leading temple for Zen Buddhism in Korea.
 On your visit, you’ll get an authentic sense of Buddhism’s role during the Joseon Dynasty, and witness first-hand how this place provides a calm sanctuary for locals from the busy streets of Seoul.
-After your time here, you'll be dropped off either in City Hall or Itaewon, whichever you prefer.
+After your time here, you'll be dropped off at City Hall.